learningequality/kolibri-docs/docs/install/raspberry_pi_manual.rst

 Attaching USB storage
 ---------------------

 Many people have a 4 GB or 16 GB MicroSD card that came along with the Raspberry Pi.
-In order to have more content, such as the full Khan Academy, you may want to attach a USB storage media -- a flash device or a hard drive.
+In order to download larger channels, such as the full Khan Academy, you may want to attach a USB storage media -- a flash device or a hard drive.

-.. tip:: Moving content: If you have a USB source for additional storage, you can use the ``kolibri manage movedirectory`` command or create your own symbolic links to have the data folder located elsewhere.
+.. tip:: Moving channels: If you have a USB source for additional storage, you can use the ``kolibri manage movedirectory`` command or create your own symbolic links to have the data folder located elsewhere.

     Using the built-in management command: